akankshachatra/A-Real-Time-Chat-Application/README.md

 # A-Real-Time-Chat-Application

 1)	Install nodeJS, MongoDB and Visual Studio Code.
-2)	Unzip all the files from AmnesiaFinalProject.zip to a desired location.
-And then got to ChatApplication folder inside AmnesiaFinalProject
+2)	Unzip all the files to a desired location.
+And then got to ChatApplication
 3)	Install the dependency by entering the following command npm install “dependency_name” –save
 4)	Open the mongodb connections